JonathanBowker/AI-model-cards-template/README.md

  - **Intersectional results** -	How did the model perform with respect to the intersection of evaluated factors?

 ### 8. Ethical Considerations
-###### Ethical analysis does not always lead to precise solutions, but documenting ethical analysis is worthwhile to demonstrate responsible practices and next steps in future work.
+This section is intended to demonstrate the ethical considerations that went into model development, surfacing ethical challenges and solutions to stakeholders.
+Ethical analysis does not always lead to precise solutions, but the process of ethical contemplation is worthwhile to inform on responsible practices and next steps in future work.
+While there are many frameworks for ethical decision-making in technology that can be adapted here but the following are specific questions you may want to explore in this section:
  - **Data** - Does the model use any sensitive data (e.g., protected classes)?
  - **Human life** - Is the model intended to inform decisions about matters central to human life or flourishing – e.g., health or safety?
 Or could it be used in such a way?
  - **Mitigations** - What risk mitigation strategies were used during model development?